Keep Warm in Sylva and Dillsboro

 Take a break from the chilly temperatures outdoors, and grab a slice of pizza and a movie at the local favorite, Mad Batter Kitchen Mad Batter offers creative comfort food with a free feature film every Thursday, Friday & Saturday in their theater.
 Here, you can eat, drink and catch a flick all for an affordable price.
 Check their website for the monthly movie selections.

 Jackson County is home to several innovative and tasty breweries: Innovation Brewing, Balsam Falls Brewing Co., Nantahala Brewing Sylva Outpost and Lazy Hiker Brewing Company Taproom, which are located within walking distance of each other in downtown Sylva.
 Innovation Brewing’s second location, Innovation Station, is located in the heart of Dillsboro and Whiteside Brewing Co. in Cashiers.
-For those who prefer wine and cocktails over beer, check out The Wine Bar and Cellar, The Cut Cocktail Lounge, or The Paper Mill Lounge – all perfect choices for great drinks and welcoming environments with locals happy to provide you with even more suggestions for the area.
+For those who prefer wine and cocktails over beer, check out The Wine Bar and Cellar or The Cut Cocktail Lounge – both perfect choices for great drinks and welcoming environments with locals happy to provide you with even more suggestions for the area.

 There are plenty of dining options around town, so find the one that best fits your palate.